gumulka/zephyr/doc/kernel/services/interrupts.rst

 covered in the `x86 Details`_ section below.

-The invocation of :c:macro:`IRQ_CONNECT` will declare an instance of struct _isr_list wich is placed in a special .intList section.
+The invocation of :c:macro:`IRQ_CONNECT` will declare an instance of struct _isr_list which is placed in a special .intList section.
 This section is placed in compiled code on precompilation stages only.
 It is meant to be used by Zephyr script to generate interrupt tables and is removed from the final build.